CiscoDevNet/secure-firewall/Demo/devwks-2984/readme.md

 This indicates that the UUID for domain devnet-d01 is 27f4034d-208f-c9b6-6724-000000000001.
 In different pods, the UUID will be different.
 Make sure you only use the UUID for your assigned domain!

-## Task 03: Update the required variables
+## Task 03: Update vars.yml with the UUID.

-Open `vars.yml` file and
-- replace the domain_uuid with the UUID you determined in Task 02.
+Open `vars.yml` file and replace the domain_uuid with the UUID you determined in Task 02.
-- Update the ftd_ip and the reg_key with the values documented in your Pod documentation.
-Note that you need to use the private ip and not the public ip.

-Look in vars.yml.example for what a completed file could look like.
-Note the values in the example will not work for your pod.

 ## Task 04: Register the FTDv that was pre-created into your FMC domain